 How to Ask for Help Via Email

 Technology can frustrate even the most experienced of us.
-I’ve been around from the start, and can vouch for that!
-There always seems to be something that causes frustration that requires we rely on others for assistance.
+I’ve been around from the start and can vouch for that!
+There always seems to be something that causes frustration that requires us to rely on others for assistance.

-Whether it be email configuration, website issues, order concerns or follow-ups, at some point you will need to seek out help.
-Whenever you are asking someone to be of assistance, it is best you do so humbly and with courtesy.
+Whether it be email configuration, website issues, order concerns, or follow-ups, you will eventually need to seek help.
+Whenever you ask someone for assistance, it is best to do so humbly and courteously.

 Bees & Honey

 Yes, you can communicate however you please.
-But be aware that by not making the extra effort to communicate properly you can create a negative perception from the start.
-Not a good thing if the other side is prioritizing who they spend their time with.
+But be aware that not making the extra effort to communicate properly can create a negative perception from the start.
+This is not a good thing if the other side prioritizes who they spend their time on.

-This is where a dab of courtesy and common sense comes into play.
-When asking for assistance, be on your best behavior, use proper email etiquette, sentence structure and grammar.
+This is where courtesy and common sense come into play.
+When asking for assistance, be on your best behavior and use proper email etiquette, sentence structure, and grammar.

-Spell-check so you don’t appear to be an illiterate.
-Read your request out loud before clicking Send to reflect that you took the time to communicate with a tone appropriate for asking for help.
+Spell-check so you don’t appear illiterate.
+Read your request out loud before clicking Send to show that you took the time to communicate in a tone appropriate for the help you seek.

 What if it were you?

 Think about it… Who are you going to jump to help?
 Those who make demands in cryptic sentences?
-No thank you or tidbit of appreciation for what they are asking you to do for them?
+No thank you or tidbit of appreciation for what they ask you to do for them?

 But what about those who do not take the time to be courteous?
-What if they clearly did not read one iota of the info provided on my site before whipping off an email?
-That’s an indication, to me, that we may not be a good fit.
+What if they clearly did not read one iota of the information on my site before sending an email?
+That’s an indication to me that we may not be a good fit.

-Technology is difficult, challenging and doing business online requires a work ethic like no other.
-And, yes, the ability to communicate professionally with courtesy and clarity using the written word.
+Technology is difficult and challenging, and doing business online requires a work ethic like no other.
+This includes the ability to communicate professionally, with courtesy and clarity, using the written word.

 First Impressions Matter

-If you cannot make the effort to communicate in a way that reflects respect for others time, that may cause several things come to mind:
+If you cannot make the effort to communicate in a way that reflects respect for others’ time, that may cause several things to come to mind:

-Now of course, business to business email communications need to be at a different level that everyday email.
-But the same principles apply.
+Of course, business-to-business email communications need to be at a different level than everyday email, but the same principles apply.

-They apply if you a consumer emailing your ISP, insurance provider or an eCommerce site that you are doing or considering doing business with.
+They apply if you are a consumer emailing your ISP, insurance provider, or an eCommerce site that you are doing or considering doing business with.
 What type of customer do you want to be seen as?

 5 Tips for Email Help Requests